hydrology-tep/documentation/source/quick-start-manual/qsm4.rst

 	Figure 2: Overview of a Community homepage

 4. The menu of the current community, existing of the following tabs.
 Not all tabs might be visible to you, as for some of them special community manager rights are required.
+The following tabs are available:

-· **Members:** An overview of all members of that community and their role within the community.
+	- **Members:** An overview of all members of that community and their role within the community.
-· **Applications:** A list of thematic applications available and of interest within the current community.
+	- **Applications:** A list of thematic applications available and of interest within the current community.
-· **Activities:** An overview of activities within the current community, for instance the sharing of data, job results and/or new services.
+	- **Activities:** An overview of activities within the current community, for instance the sharing of data, job results and/or new services.
-· **Users Management:** An overview of all HTEP users.
+	- **Users Management:** An overview of all HTEP users.
 Here new members for the specific community can be invited.
-· **Community Management:** The ability to manage the community.
+	- **Community Management:** The ability to manage the community.
 For example the visibility of the community to other (HTEP) users, the description of the community and/or the roles of the users within this community.

 5. A list of thematic applications available and of interest within the current community.